Serena Di Gaetano, Board Member

-Sabina Simonic, Vice treasurer
+Sabina Simonic, Treasurer

 Academy of Fine Arts Vienna, Austria